 Collateral is valued at current market plus interest accrued through the date of the valuation.
-Collateral shall be marked to market daily to determine if adequate collateralization is being maintained.
-Repurchase agreement collateral must be
+Collateral shall be marked to market daily and monitored by the respective banks to determine if adequate collateralization is being maintained.
+All collateral will represent at least 102% of value of deposits.